 with your doctor or nurse if you don't feel well.

 When you wake up

-from surgery, you will have a bandage on your knee and probably a drain to
+from surgery, you will have a bandage on your knee.
+You will probably have a drain to

 collect fluid and keep it from building up around your joint.
 You may have a

 compression pump or compression stocking on your leg.
-This device squeezes your leg
+This device squeezes your leg.
+It keeps

-to keep the blood circulating and to help prevent blood clots.
+the blood circulating and helps prevent blood clots.

 fitted to your leg length and joint position.
 The amount it bends your knee is

 adjustable.
 You may already have a CPM slowly bending and straightening your